baasbox/docs/source/index.md

 Basically you can imagine documents and files like nodes in a graph.
 Each of them is a node that can be connected with others.
 Nodes are connected by links (or edges).
 Links have a versus, a label, and a source/destination pair of nodes.
-For further information on graph databases, nodes, links and how these are managed by OrientDB, please see the official [OrientDB WIKI site](https://github.com/orientechnologies/orientdb/wiki)
+For further information on graph databases, nodes, links and how these are managed by OrientDB, please see the official [OrientDB WIKI site](http://orientdb.com/docs/1.7.8/index.html)

-You can query links by name and/or use filters to select linked documents (or file).
+You can query links by label and/or use filters to select linked documents (or file).
 At the moment it is possible to execute query only on links, there are not APIs to traverse them or to query linked documents from a given one.